alibaba/graph-learn/docs/data_loader_en.md

 | attributes | STRING | optional: ATTRIBUTED |

-<br /> We can choose zero or some optional information but must **guarantee the orders** as specified in the above tables. <br />
+<br /> We can choose one or more optional information but must **guarantee the orders** as specified in the above tables. <br />

 # 2. Data source type

 <div align=center> <img height ='320' src ="images/data_source_en.png" /> </div>

-<br /> The system abstracts the data access layer to allow easy connection to multiple types of data sources.
-Currently, it supports LocalFileSystem.
-If it is used on the Alibaba Cloud PAI platform, you can directly read MaxCompute data tables.
+<br /> `GL` abstracts the data access layer to adapt to multiple types of data sources.
+Currently, `LocalFileSystem` is supported.
+When using Alibaba Cloud PAI platform, you can directly read `MaxCompute` tables.
 The data is represented as a two-dimensional structure, the row represents a vertex or an edge data, and the column represents a certain dimension of information of the vertex or edge.
 <br />